in-dato-veritas/arcadia/public-reach-out.md

 To develop the core technologies, we are going to need a clean environment exempt from pressures originating from the necessity to be profitable.
 This is a challenge most open source projects endure, but with the advent of [blockchain](http://www.usv.com/blog/fat-protocols), a solution is starting to emerge.
 That being said, we cannot forget that the objective is to build the pillars of a new digital economy for personal data, therefore we cannot forget that it has to be profitable at some point.

-For this reason, we have divided the project into two separate entities: Arcadia (a foundation, non-for profit) and Seemplr (a company, for profit).
+For this reason, we have divided the project into two separate entities: Arcadia (a foundation, non-for profit) and AlterEgo (a company, for profit).
 * **Arcadia FOUNDATION** will be responsible of developing the core technology, Arcadia, including but not limited to the digital warehouse infrastructure, the governance model, the economic model and the intelligence infrastructure.
-* **Seemplr** will be responsible of experimenting with tools that Arcadia will make available.
-At some point, Seemplr should be a profitable business, providing services for the new digital economy for personal data and proving that it is not only possible but that it has also be sustainable in economic terms.
+* **AlterEgo** will be responsible of experimenting with tools that Arcadia will make available.
+At some point, AlterEgo should be a profitable business, providing services for the new digital economy for personal data and proving that it is not only possible but that it has also be sustainable in economic terms.

-At this stage, we're going to focus on Arcadia, the first product built by Seemplr.
-Information regarding value propositions for Seemplr will be published later.
-For now, keep in mind that when we talk about *institutions*, we basically refer to Seemplr or the like.
+At this stage, we're going to focus on Arcadia, the first product built by AlterEgo.
+Information regarding value propositions for AlterEgo will be published later.
+For now, keep in mind that when we talk about *institutions*, we basically refer to AlterEgo or the like.

 We have identified 4 types of actors who will participate and interact with Arcadia.
 Each one of them, in its own way, will make Arcadia interesting, attracting, valuable and profitable.